 Whether you prefer the ocean or the outdoors, Turkey always has something to gratify anyone’s cravings.

-But, if you are into archaeology and exploring ancient sites, prepare to be swept off your feet.
-The mesmerizing array of Roman and Greek ruins will certainly leave you speechless.
+But if you are into archaeology and exploring ancient sites, prepare to be swept off your feet.
+The mesmerizing array of Roman and Greek ruins will undoubtedly leave you speechless.

-Although Turkey has many more phenomenal sites, I guarantee that the ruins I have included in this itinerary will all leave a permanent mark in your memory.
+Although Turkey has many more phenomenal sites, I guarantee that the ruins I have included in this itinerary will all leave a permanent mark on your memory.

 After reading many guidebooks, gathering tips from other travelers, and gleaning reviews from travel websites, I am confident that this 5-day itinerary will blow you away.